 A partnership for success

-See the La Trobe program here and ask us how to enrol.
+La Trobe University deliver this program through Melbourne Polytechnic.
+See the La Trobe program here and ask us about enrolling.

 Applications for the Bachelor of Agriculture and Technology degree can be made via VTAC code 2100322791 or by direct entry through La Trobe University (code: SBATE).
 Once students have been accepted into the program, they can choose to study any of the majors thus providing students with a fulfilling and professional career across all sectors of the viticulture and winemaking industry.